ethansilvas/sanfran-housing-investments/README.md

-# Module 6 Challenge - Geospatial Analysis for San Francisco Housing Investments
+# Geospatial Analysis for San Francisco Housing Investments - UW Fintech Bootcamp Module 6 Challenge

 This is my proptech project that includes interactive data visualizations for a geospatial analysis of properties in San Francisco to find viable investment opportunities.
 The data used is a combination of quantitative stats for properties in different San Francisco neighborhoods and the coordinate data for each of them.